 Contrary to this approach, we ensure that our students have a deep understanding of the concepts of group accounting so they can explain and calculate any of the group accounting adjustments.
 This ensures our students go into the exam confident that they can answer any question on groups as well as preparing them for the advanced aspects of groups tested at Corporate Reporting.
 Below is a video which demonstrates this how to tackle a 'Group extracts' type question.

 5. Ethics, Conceptual framework and UK GAAP/IFRS differences - dropping easy marks

 Given the difficulty of some of the other questions, notably the groups and mixed topic question, the marks for Ethics, Conceptual framework and UK GAAP/IFRS differences are relatively easier so students need to ensure that make sufficient points to get the full marks available here.
 As a rule of thumb, students should assume that a valid point will earn one mark.

-Details of our FAR classroom, online and one-to-one tuition can be found at www.acamasters.com
+Details of our FAR classroom tuition, our FAR exam masterclass video series, one-to-one tuition and our learning materials can be found here.

 About the author

 Kieran Doe is a Senior ACA tutor at ACA Masters.
-Kieran won multiple prizes for the ACA exams including the ICAEW BBH Professional Stage prize (Financial Accounting and Reporting, Tax, Financial Management, Audit, Business Strategy) and the ICAEW Case Study prize (highest score in the world).
+Kieran won prizes for Professional Stage (Financial Accounting and Reporting, Tax, Financial Management, Audit, Business Strategy) and Case Study prize (highest score in the world).
 Kieran has been tutoring his specialist ACA subjects for several years and his student pass rate is considerably higher than other tutors.
 Kieran’s tuition is based around the learning techniques and exam strategies which enabled him to win prizes for all the exams he teaches.